Why replace HDD with SSD in desktop?

 How to choose the right SSD for your desktop

-If you just have the idea of changing desktop hard drive on your mind, you may check out this part to assist you finding a proper SSD for desktop.
-If you’ve already purchased one, before do the migration, it is better to know if it is suitable.
+If you just have the idea of changing your desktop hard drive on your mind, you may check out this part to assist you in finding a proper SSD for your desktop.
+If you’ve already purchased one, before doing the migration, it is better to know if it is suitable.
 Generally, you’d better take these factors into consideration in this event.

-✿ Reasonable disk capacity.
-Many desktop users choose to move operating system to SSD while keeping files on HDD, the SSD for OS and HDD for storage arrangement, to better utilize hard disks.
-If you only install Windows OS and some important applications on SSD, a 500GB SSD is more than adequate.
-If plan to move everything to new SSD, 1TB SSD is much better in a long term.
+Many desktop users choose to use SSD for OS and HDD for storage to better utilize the advantage of SSDs and HDDs.
+For only Windows OS and some important data, a 500GB SSD is more than adequate.
+But if you plan to move everything to a new SSD, a 1TB SSD is much better in the long term.

-If you are interested in more advanced properties such as power consumption, SSD’s controller, storage memory (NAND flash), or endurance, you may check this link for reference.
+• If you are interested in more advanced properties such as power consumption, SSD controller, storage memory (NAND flash), or endurance, you may check this link for reference.

 Reliable tool to replace HDD with SSD in desktop

-To replace HDD, first you have to connect SSD with your desktop.
-Generally, installing SSD in the SATA port or right slot will be good.
+To replace HDD, first, you have to connect the SSD to your desktop.
+Generally, installing SSD in the SATA port or right slot (eg: M.2, NVMe, PCIe) will be good.
 Make sure it can be detected by Windows.

-- Two cloning methods for different disk conditions - Sector by sector Clone and Intelligent Clone (default).
-With the default clone method, even if the SSD is smaller than your current HDD, you can clone larger hard drive to smaller one as long as the SSD is no smaller than your used space.
+• Clone HDD/SSD and MBR/GPT disks, even with different sizes.
+With the default clone method, you still can clone larger hard drive to smaller one as long as the SSD is no smaller than your used space.

-- 4K partition alignment for SSD.
-AOMEI Backupper has option to align partition to optimize for SSD, which ensures SSD’s performance and lifespan by improving its reading and writing speed.
+• 4K partition alignment for SSD.
+AOMEI Backupper has the option to align partitions to optimize for SSD, which ensures SSD’s performance and lifespan by improving its reading and writing speed.

-- OS migration only.
-With its System Clone feature, you can move only Windows drive and boot related drives to SSD.
+• OS migration only.
+With its System Clone feature, you can move only Windows drives and boot-related drives to SSD.

 How to replace HDD with SSD in desktop step by step

-1. Llaunch SSD cloning software - AOMEI Backupper Professional, click Clone and then select Disk Clone.
+1. Launch SSD cloning software - AOMEI Backupper Professional, click Clone, and then select Disk Clone.

 2. Select your current HDD as the source disk.